Document Design, How-to Guides, Printing

 Shade – A hue produced by the addition of black.

-Smoothness – The smoothness of paper relates to the quality of the paper and is defined by the levelness that allows for consistency in printing.
+Smoothness – The smoothness of paper relates to its quality and is defined by the level of flatness that allows for consistent printing.
 The higher the smoothness of a paper the higher the uniformity is in the print output.

 Stock – Stock is a basic term for unprinted paper.
 There are many different types of paper stock.